bkiers/Curta/README.md

 One more example.
 Let's say you want to support `final` variables.
 Whenever a variable consists of only capital letters (or underscores), you don't want that variable to ever change.
-This is how you could go about doping this:
+You could do this by overrideing the default assignment-expression like this:

 ```java
 Curta curta = new Curta();